See it in action on the hev-shop demo store.

 Query the hev layer docs.
 Use when the user asks about Layer — the

-Turbopuffer gateway, strong-consistent reads, the stable watermark,
+Turbopuffer gateway, stable reads, the stable watermark,

 snapshots, pipelines, UDFs, the Index/InfraRules/Pipeline/Function